Home | Volume 49 | Article number 38

 Frequency of screenings: there are no articles available with evidence on the FL-MUAC approach increasing the frequency of screening but operational findings have suggested that the approach increases the frequency of screenings.
 The frequency of screenings increases as mothers take several MUAC measurements as compared with village health workers [12].

-Ability of caregivers to measure mid-upper arm circumference: various studies have shown that mothers can correctly attribute the MUAC color class for their children and can accurately classify their child using either arm, with the mid-point of the upper arm ascertained by eye [14,16-18].
-However, the ability of mothers to detect edema was seen to be less for mothers who lived in areas with a low prevalence of edema [19].
+Ability of caregivers to measure mid-upper arm circumference: various studies have shown that mothers can correctly attribute the MUAC colour class for their children and can accurately classify their child using either arm, with the mid-point of the upper arm ascertained by eye [14,16-18].
+However, the ability of mothers to detect oedema was seen to be less for mothers who lived in areas with a low prevalence of oedema [19].
 Accuracy was seen to not be determined by the arm used [14].
 The ability of a mother to screen their children for malnutrition was seen to decrease with time [14].
 This could be due to a lack of constant practice.

 Effectiveness of the family-led mid-upper arm circumference approach: studies have shown that FL-MUAC is effective in identifying malnutrition cases [8,12,14,16,18].
-Trained mothers and caregivers were able to accurately attribute the MUAC color class for their children, indicating the effectiveness of FL-MUAC in screening.
+Trained mothers and caregivers were able to accurately attribute the MUAC colour class for their children, indicating the effectiveness of FL-MUAC in screening.
 Early identification of malnutrition cases through FL-MUAC screenings led to timely admission to malnutrition programs, facilitating early intervention [17].
 The operational findings demonstrated that a significant percentage of trained mothers actively screened their children using MUAC, reinforcing the effectiveness of FL-MUAC in identifying malnutrition cases.
 Precisely, an average of 72.3% of mothers took at least one measurement per month [12].
 According to a study done in Mauritania, 83% of trained mothers screened for MUAC and oedema before bringing their child to the health center [15].
 The lowest recorded was 20% cited by Burkina Faso which was assessed 10-14 months after training and no follow-ups were conducted after training [12].
 Therefore, it can be concluded that FL-MUAC is effective in screening for malnutrition but it is affected by a lack of support after training as the frequency of screenings is reduced with time.

 Operational findings showed that an average of 44.4% of admitted malnutrition cases were referred by mothers and there was a slight increase in referrals done by CHWs [12,15].
 This indicator is an underestimate of the true level of screenings as mothers go to CHWs for confirmation and the admissions are then recorded as CHWs- admissions.
 The approach is relatively recent and not yet integrated into health systems therefore the indicator is generally underreported.
 All (100%) of the trained mothers screened their children before coming to the facility, and 80% suspected were confirmed SAM cases therefore FL-MUAC proved to be effective in screening for malnutrition [15].
 There was a slight increase (50.1% to 56.1%) in screening coverage, with a majority of mothers reported to be screening their children several times a month therefore FL-MUAC enables children to be screened for malnutrition on multiple occasions leading to early detection of malnutrition [12].